ckcollab/ericcarmichael/content/writing-my-first-python-package.md

 I've been looking make a little python package to launch on [pypi](https://pypi.python.org/) for quite some time.
-With all of my recent [Pelican](http://getpelican.com) blog tweaking, I am having about 50 urges per second to tweak the experience a little bit.
+With all of my recent [Pelican](http://getpelican.com) blog tweaking, I am having about 50 urges per second to improve the development a little bit.

 ## The problem